On the geometry of graphs associated to infinite-type surfaces: The ends of a surface

 \begin{definition}[Exiting sequence] An {\em exiting sequence} is a collection $U_1 \supseteq U_2 \supseteq \ldots$ of connected open subsets of $S$, such that: \begin{enumerate} \item $U_n$ is not relatively compact, for any $n$; \item The boundary of $U_n$ is compact, for all $n$; \item Any relatively compact subset of $S$ is disjoint from $U_n$, for all but finitely many $n$. \end{enumerate} \end{definition}

 We deem two exiting sequences to be {\em equivalent} if every element of the first sequence is contained in some element of the second, and vice-versa.
 An {\em end} of $S$ is defined as an equivalence class of exiting sequences, and we write $\Ends(S)$ for the set of ends of $S$.
-We put a topology on $\Ends(S)$ by specifying the following basis: given a subset $U \subset S$ with compact boundary, let $U^*$ be the set of all ends of $S$ that have a representative exiting sequence that is eventually contained in $U$.